 Upper Egypt, 1153 BC

-They were swarming out of the darkness of the alleyways and hidden side streets with weapons and voices raised, their bare feet barely making a sound on the pavement.
-Their fire torches cast long, menacing shadows on the street walls as they ran straight towards us - there was nothing I could see that would stop them coming.
+They were swarming out of the dark alleyways and hidden side streets with weapons and voices raised.
+Their red fire torches cast long, menacing shadows on the walls as they stormed straight towards us – and there was nothing I could do to stop them coming.

-I felt Min's hand grab mine, hauling me towards him and together we slammed into a shop doorway.
-Their knives screeched across the walls as the strikers charged past, knocking people out of the way and smashing property on the street.
+I felt Min's hand snatch mine.
+He hauled me towards him and together we slammed into a shop doorway.
+Their knives screeched across the walls as the men thundered past us, knocking people out of the way and smashing property.

 "Bread for work!"

 "Pharaoh must pay!"

 I allowed myself to exhale; they weren't vandals or a street gang.
 The tomb workers were striking over bad pay again.
 They wouldn't be interested in a shopkeeper like me or a scribe like Min; it was the tomb overseers who should be shaking with fear at this moment.
 I could feel Min's steady heartbeat as his larger body shielded me from their view; he did not move a muscle until the last of the hoard had vanished into the darkness.

 "There'll be trouble in town tonight," he said.
 "Let's go sit on our hill for a bit, away from the taverns until it calms down."

 "Do you think my shop will be all right?"
 I asked.
 "I can't bear the thought of Father returning to a ransacked store."